KislakCenter/digital-beehive/_alpha1/alpha_0220.md

 thumbnail: https://stacks.stanford.edu/image/iiif/ps974xt6740/1607_0447/786,2758,600,180/250,/0/default.jpg
 label: Defence
 location: "<a href='/digital-beehive/toc/toc1_438/'>Full Page</a>"
-issue: It is unclear whether "It.
-War.
-Revenge" should be considered cross-references.
+issue: It is unclear if "it.
+War. revenge." should be considered as cross references.
+  We have linked to both entries, which occur in the Alphabetical section of the Alvearium.
 also_in_entry:
 order: '219'
 layout: alpha_item